-- A TPC member who does not submit reviews may be removed from the committee if the program chairs are not informed about their unavailability. - A TPC member who submits a review with only a couple lines of text, even if that reviewer re-submits a longer review afterwards, will be penalized in the previously discussed scoring system.
+- A TPC member who submits a review with only a couple lines of text, even if that reviewer re-submits a longer review afterwards, will be penalized in the previously discussed scoring system.
 TPC members are expected to contribute independently to the review process and not rely on the comments from other reviewers. - TPC members who submit a thorough review, defined as a summary of the work + comments regarding strengths and weaknesses, and participate in the discussion phase in a meaningful way, particularly in cases where feedback is explicitly requested by the PC, will maintain their status. - Those TPC members who go above and beyond, e.g., provide additional references to support or reject claims, and/or express genuine concern over the status of the paper (as judged by the PC) will receive bonus points.
 The top three reviewers, determined by this type of scoring, will be acknowledged by name during the plenary by the Program Chairs as significantly contributing to the quality of the HOST program.